ABovsh/eveus_beta/README.md

 #### 1. Before Starting a Charging Session
 - Set the correct EV battery capacity
-- Set the current state of charge (initial_soc)
+- Set the current state of charge (initial_soc) - **changes are now reflected immediately!**
 - Adjust the efficiency correction if needed
 - Set your desired target SOC

 #### 2. During Charging
 - Monitor charging progress with improved SOC sensors
 - Check the new time-to-target estimation
-- Monitor connection stability with the new error sensor
+- Monitor connection stability with the connection quality sensor
 - Adjust current if needed using the slider
+- **Any changes to input numbers (initial SOC, target SOC, etc.) are reflected immediately**

 #### 3. After Charging
 - Reset Counter A before starting a new session